- New Qantas international Business Class lay flat seat on the A330-200.

 Requesting points upgrades for five people

 Here's the kicker.
-Four out of five passengers had Economy saver tickets eligible for an upgrade, so I put in the request for all of us to be upgraded using points.
+Four out of five passengers had Economy saver tickets eligible for an upgrade, so I put in the request for all of us to be upgraded using points earned on our frequent flyer credit card.
 However, Leo's Economy ticket was not eligible for an upgrade.
 Lesson learned.

 There are only 28 Business Class seats on the A330, and this is a very busy route, so the chances of getting upgrades were slim at best.
 It happened to be my birthday, which I thought was worth dropping into the conversation.
 More importantly, we were patient and pleasant with the Qantas staff in the business lounge.
 The Qantas rep told me to return later when the flight was called for boarding.
 I held my breath, not expecting good news.